Can a Tenant Leave Before the End of the Contract in the UK?

 a.
 Break Clause

-Check whether the tenancy agreement includes a break clause, which allows either party to end the tenancy early after a specific point (commonly after six months in a 12-month contract).
-The break clause must be explicitly stated in the tenancy agreement.
+Check the tenancy agreement for a break clause, which lets either party end the tenancy early after a specified period, often six months in a 12-month contract.
+Using a break clause is the most straightforward way for tenants to request early lease termination.

 • Notice Requirements: Tenants usually need to give one or two months’ notice, as specified in the agreement.